Immerse yourself in Spanish language, history, and culture during this six-week intensive program in Spain's cultural and political capital.

 Students live with Spanish families in order to experience full linguistic and cultural immersion.
 Housing is prearranged by a local coordinator, and all students will be asked to complete a host family accommodation form to list any special dietary needs or allergies.
 Breakfast and dinner are included.

 Tuition and fees are subject to the approval of the Board of Trustees of the University of Pennsylvania and may change without notice.

 - Tuition for Summer 2014: $7,228 ($3,614 per CU)

 Includes home stay with breakfast, dinner, and laundry, group excursions and cultural activities, and administrative costs.

-- Check back soon for the Penn-in-Madrid 2014 Estimated Cost Sheet.
+- Click here to view the the Penn-in-Madrid 2014 Estimated Cost Sheet.

 The application for Penn-in-Madrid 2014 is now open!

 - Early application deadline: Monday, January 27, 2014